bd-j/prospector/doc/models.rst

-The ``model_params`` list
+The ``model_params`` list or dictionary
 -------------------------------------

-This is simply a list of each of the dictionaries describing the model parameters.
+This is simply a list or dictionary (keyed by parameter name) of each of the dictionaries describing the model parameters.
 It is passed to the ``ProspectorParams`` object on initialization.
-The order of the list sets the order of the free parameters in the parameter vector.
+If using a list, the order of the list sets the order of the free parameters in the parameter vector.
 The free parameters will be varied by the code during the optimization and sampling phases.
 The initial value from which optimization is begun is set by the ``"init"`` values of each parameter.
-For fixed parameters the ``"init"`` value gives the value of that parameter to use throughout the optimization and MCMC phases
-(unless the ``"depends_on"`` key is present, see Advanced_.)
+For fixed parameters the ``"init"`` value gives the value of that parameter to use throughout the optimization and sampling phases (unless the ``"depends_on"`` key is present, see Advanced_.)